 Milwaukee 2702-20 M18 1/2” Compact Brushless Hammer Drill/Driver

 Just because it falls at the end of our list does not mean that the Milwaukee 2702-20 M18 is not a contender.
 It features an ergonomic pistol grip, as well as a brushless motor for 50% more run time and twice the durability of older models.
 The chuck on this model is 1/2-inch, so it fits with consumer-grade bits, chisels and accessories, and the unit itself only weighs three pounds, which means that arm and hand fatigue are minimized.
 It’s interesting that this model offers outstanding torque – 500 inch-pounds, in fact.
 It can also reach 1,800 rpm.
 It features built-in overheat protection in the form of the Redlink Intelligence system, which helps avoid damage from abusive use and overheating (and will automatically shut the unit off if an overheat condition occurs).
 Note that the battery and battery charger are not included, and will require an additional charge.
 This is an 18-volt system, and will require 18-volt batteries and a compatible charger.
 It ties in with other 18-volt Milwaukee products.
 Like most other battery-powered hammer drills on our list, this model does not offer a hammer-only operation mode.
 It can be used in rotary, or in rotary/hammer mode only.

-Now that we’ve covered the 10 best hammer drills available on the market today, let’s take things a step or two farther.
+Now that we’ve covered the best hammer drills available on the market today, let’s take things a step or two farther.
 What does a hammer drill really do?
-Do you need a hammer drill?
-A rotary hammer?
+Do you need one?
+Do you need a rotary hammer?
 A regular old power drill?
 These are just a handful of questions that we’ll explore in our in-depth guide in order to help you make the most informed purchase decision possible.
 So, without further ado, let’s get started.
 We’ll begin with the basics.
 What the heck is a hammer drill, anyway?

 What’s a Hammer Drill?